February 24, 2026

 You Need Pro-Level Features Constantly

 If your events always require full data capture, custom CTAs, advanced branding, and CSV lead export, you're looking at the Pro software tier.
-Owning Classic + Pro software costs $8,487 in year one.
-At $399/event rental, break-even happens at approximately 21 events—a better fit for very high-frequency operators who will hit that threshold.
+Owning Classic + Pro software costs about $5,000 in year one.
+At Pro $799/day rental pricing, break-even happens at approximately 6 events—a better fit for very high-frequency operators who will hit that threshold.

 You Want Full Brand Control and Reliability